 With Earth Day coming up, I've been delving into the story of our recycled sari wrap skirts.
-Since Nicole started DGY back in 2008, over 1,200,000 pounds of waste materials have been reclaimed from landfills to create not only our beautiful sari wrap skirts, but our yarn too!
+Since Nicole started DGY back in 2008, over 1,200,000 pounds of waste materials have been reclaimed from landfills to create not only our beautiful sari wrap skirts and clothing, but our yarn too!

 But what does that really mean?